 Whether you’re a shipper or a carrier, you’re optimizing your company’s shipping logistics for today’s unpredictable landscape.
 One decision you have to make is which freight mode to leverage: Shared truckload (STL), less-than truckload (LTL), or full truckload (TL).

 Shared truckload, a freight mode that enables several shippers to share trailer space in one multi-stop full truckload, takes a familiar concept (sharing) and applies it to the trucking industry to help shippers and carriers create optimal shipping outcomes.
 By giving shippers the power to decide how their freight moves and incentivizing carriers to travel efficiently, the shared truckload approach flips the outdated freight system on its head and offers a revolutionary alternative.

 With shared truckload service, shipments that are traveling on a similar route move on the same truck.
 Freight travels directly from its pickup location to its destination — without passing through hubs or terminals — and isn’t handled during transit.
 Plus, you don’t have to meet any freight class requirements or a weight minimum.
-Accommodating loads of almost any size, shared truckload service is the ideal solution for shipments that measure up to 48 linear feet and contain one to 24 pallets.
+Accommodating loads of almost any size, shared truckload service is the ideal solution for shipments that measure 10-44 linear feet, weigh up to 36,000 pounds, and contain four to 24 pallets.
 This transformative approach provides shippers, carriers, and the planet with more benefits than any other mode, including:

 - Minimal handling to keep freight intact

 - Full truckload service to prevent lost freight

 - Direct transit along an efficient route to deliver freight on time

 - Shared trailer space for cost savings of 20% or more

 - The ability to fill trucks to capacity with loads that pay more than standard one-pick, one-drop freight